cucapra/pollen/README.md

 python3 parse_data.py -di temp.txt
 ```

 What just happened?
-Below we walk through the six commands we issued above, pointing out the other options that we could have used.
+Below, we walk through the six commands we issued above, pointing out the other options that we could have used.

 First, `make fetch` downloads some [GFA][] data files into the `./test` directory.